HospiceScout

 Quality Ratings Note

-Official quality ratings for Shangrila Hospice are not yet available from Medicare.
-This happens sometimes for newer or smaller providers.
-You should ask the agency directly about their own internal quality measures and how they track patient satisfaction.
+Official quality ratings for this provider are not yet available from CMS.
+We suggest asking the agency directly about their own internal quality measures and patient satisfaction results.

 What to Ask When Choosing a Hospice Provider